dan-danache/hubitat/ikea-zigbee-drivers/Direct_Zigbee_Bindings.md

 Follow this steps in order to setup device-to-device bindings:

-1. Go the device details page
+1. Navigate to the device's details page.
-1. In the Preferences section, select the target device you want to be directly contrrolled
+1. Within the Preferences section, select the desired target device for direct control.
-1. Wake up the source device (e.g. push a button)
+1. Wake up the source device (e.g. push a button).
-1. Immediately click the "Save Preferences" button
+1. Immediately click the "Save Preferences" button.
-1. You're done!
+1. The setup is complete!
 The source device will now directly control the target device, bypassing the need for Hubitat Hub programming.

 ![Setup device bindings](img/device_zigbee_bindings.png)

 ## Direct Group Bindings

 Direct Group Bindings in Zigbee networks offer a sophisticated method of communication, where devices are not only members of a Zigbee Group but also capable of issuing commands to the entire group simultaneously.
 This advanced feature allows for a streamlined and efficient operation within a smart home network.

 ```